 Ed Brown, Sr., graduated from law school at Howard University in 1941.
 After graduating he joined the Federal Bureau of Investigation.
 On his first day on the job, he was assigned to be a chauffeur for one of the higher-ranking officials.
 When he got off work that evening he never returned.
 He opened a law office in Southeast Washington, D.C., and one in Alexandria, Virginia where he engaged in the private practice of law.

 Contributing to the Community

 He was a staunch fighter for civil rights and became chairman of the NAACP in Alexandria, Virginia.
 He was responsible for the filing of the first lawsuit to integrate the Arlington Public School system.
 He was a founder of the now well known Boys and Girls Club of Alexandria, Virginia.
 In his later years, he sponsored at least three free Thanksgiving dinners for all the residents of the City of Alexandria, which were held at the historic Christ’s Church on Washington Street in Alexandria, Virginia.

 Ed Brown, Sr., was a champion of civil rights until he suffered a stroke in 1980.
 It was then that his son, Edwin C. Brown, Jr., took over his practice and continued the tradition of fighting for individual rights in the Washington, DC metropolitan area.
 Ed Brown, Sr., passed in the year 2000, three years after his grandson, Christopher E. Brown, joined the firm he began in 1941.

 Contact Us Today!

-If you are in need of reliable representation in court, or would like a free consultation regarding your case, call The Brown Firm PLLC today or send us a message online.
+If you are in need of reliable representation in court or would like a legal consultation regarding your case, call The Brown Firm PLLC today or send us a message online.